medcelerate/FFGLTouchEngine/README.md

 [Support Form](https://forms.gle/QNSKGjdMsX1ptbvh7)

+### Tests

+- Currently known to work with TouchDesigner 2023.

 ---

 [If you like this tool please consider support my other venture and there will be many more tools to come.](https://www.kickstarter.com/projects/cvalt/help-build-new-york-citys-newest-zero-proof-cocktail-bar?ref=fhrd79)